The Sovereign Protocol | Field Deployment in Bafut, Cameroon

 Their First Global Platform

-These students had never spoken to a global audience.
-They had never been asked about their dreams, their ideas, their future.
-We changed that.
-Watch The World's Mayor Experience podcast — recorded live on the ground at COTECC, Bafut.
+These students had never been asked to speak to a global audience about their dreams, their ideas, and their future.
+Watch The World's Mayor Experience podcast recorded on the ground at COTECC in Bafut.

 The Visionaries